Trading Guide: AUD Australian Dollar

-Australia is a big country ranking 6th in the world by surface area, but ranking only 50th in the world in population terms.
-However the AUD or Australian Dollar is 5th on the list of most commonly traded world currencies, even though it was only in 1983 that it became a free floating currency.
-The popularity of the AUD with investors is most closely linked to its geography, government policies and its geology.
+Australia is a big country, ranking sixth in the world by surface area, but ranking only 50th in the world in population terms.
+However, the Australian Dollar (AUD) is fifth on the list of most-commonly traded world currencies, even though it was only in 1983 that it became a free floating currency.
+The popularity of the AUD with investors is most closely linked to its geography, its government policies and its geology.
 Its geology has produced a host of useful and in-demand natural resources such as gold, oil, diamonds, agricultural products, coal, nickel, iron ore and uranium.
-In terms of its geography, it is well positioned for trade with a number of the rapidly developing Asian economies who have an almost insatiable demand for resources.
-The Australian government’s policies have led to reasonably stable and high rates of interest and these are combined with the government’s lack of currency market intervention and stable political climate.
-The Australian Dollar is issued and controlled by the RBA (Reserve Bank of Australia) who are the country’s central bank.
-This conservative institution rarely intervenes in the currency market while allowing interest rates to remain among the highest in the developed world.
-When compared with other countries in terms of GDP, Australia is only the 13th largest economy in the world and in relation to other developed countries, it is very reliant upon its commodities, with mining representing more than 5% of the nation’s GDP.
-Agriculture is also very important with 12% of the GDP being represented by this sector.
-Much of Australia’s goods are exported to the South East Asian and Chinese market and Australia is well positioned to take advantage of these developing and powerful economies.
+In terms of its geography, it is well positioned for trade with a number of the rapidly developing Asian economies, who have an almost insatiable demand for resources.
+The Australian government’s policies have led to reasonably stable and high rates of interest, and these are combined with the government’s lack of intervention in the currency market and the stable political climate.
+The Australian Dollar is issued and controlled by the RBA (Reserve Bank of Australia), which is the country’s central bank.
+This conservative institution rarely intervenes in the currency market, allowing interest rates to remain among the highest in the developed world.
+When compared with other countries in terms of GDP, Australia is only the 13th largest economy in the world, and in comparison with other developed countries, it is very reliant upon its commodities, with mining contributing more than 5% of the nation’s GDP.
+Agriculture is also very important, with 12% of the GDP being contributed by this sector.
+Many of Australia’s goods are exported to the South East Asian and Chinese markets, and Australia is well positioned to take advantage of these developing and powerful economies.

 History of the Australian Dollar

-The Australian Pound was introduced during 1910 and held a different value to the British Pound Sterling after it was devalued in 1931.
-However this was replaced in 1966 by a new form of decimal currency – the Australian Dollar which would be made up of 100 Cents.
-The exchange rate of the new Australian Dollar was originally pegged to the GBP, however it left the Sterling area in 1967 after the GBP became devalued against the USD and the AUD did not follow suit.
+The Australian Pound was introduced during 1910, and held a different value to the British Pound Sterling after it was devalued in 1931.
+However, this was replaced in 1966 by a new form of decimal currency: the Australian Dollar, which would be made up of 100 Cents.
+The exchange rate of the new Australian Dollar was originally pegged to the GBP, but it left the Sterling area in 1967 after the GBP became devalued against the USD, and the AUD did not follow suit.
 The AUD then continued to peg its value to the USD.
-The first AUD bank notes were issued during 1966 in denominations of $1, $2, $10 and $20 which were exact equivalents to the original Australian Pound bank notes.
-In 1967 a $5 was issued, with a $50 note being issued in 1973 and a $100 note being introduced in 1984.
+The first AUD bank notes were issued during 1966 in denominations of $1, $2, $10 and $20, which were exact equivalents to the original Australian Pound bank notes.
+In 1967 a $5 was issued, with a $50 note being issued in 1973 and a $100 note in 1984.
 Australia was one of the first countries in the world to adopt the new polymer bank note, introducing them originally in 1988.
-Starting in September 2016, a new series of polymer bank notes are being introduced which are being upgraded to incorporate new security features.
+Starting in September 2016, a new series of polymer bank notes is being introduced, which is currently being upgraded to incorporate new security features.

 Which Factors Drive the Value of the Australian Dollar?

-There are several major economic data releases which impact upon the value of the AUD including GDP, industrial production figures, data of retail sales, inflation and balances of trade.
-These announcements come at regular intervals and the data is freely available online.
-Other important releases to watch out for include employment information, political and natural disaster news and government policy decisions.
+There are several major economic data releases that impact upon the value of the AUD, including GDP, industrial production figures, data on retail sales, inflation, and balances of trade.
+These announcements come at regular intervals, and the data is freely available online.
+Other important releases to watch out for include employment information, political and natural-disaster news, and government policy decisions.
 There are also factors that are specific to Australia that impact upon the AUD’s value.
-As the Australian economy is dependent upon commodities, reports about weather, harvests, mining output, the price of metals and crop planting all can affect the Australian Dollar.
+As the Australian economy is dependent upon commodities, reports about weather, harvests, mining output, the price of metals, and crop planting can all affect the Australian Dollar.
 High prices for commodities will generally lead to a healthy Australian economy while the economies in Europe, the USA and Japan are suffering.

 As the Australian economy is also closely tied to the Asian markets, any changes in demand for natural resources from India, China and Japan will cause the Australian Dollar to rise and drop in value.